-Sales and marketing expense consists of personnel costs, sales commissions, marketing programs, travel and entertainment, expenses for conferences and events and allocated overhead costs.
+Sales and marketing expense consists of personnel costs, sales commissions that are recognized as expense over the period of benefit, marketing programs, travel and entertainment, expenses for conferences and events and allocated overhead costs.

 We intend to continue to make significant investments in our sales and marketing teams to grow revenue, further penetrate the market and expand our global customer base.
 We expect our sales and marketing expense to continue to increase in absolute dollars and to be our largest operating expense category for the foreseeable future.
 However, as our revenue increases, we expect our sales and marketing expense to decrease as a percentage of our revenue over the long term, although our sales and marketing expense may fluctuate as a percentage of our revenue from period to period due to the timing and extent of these expenses.